Volunteer in Thailand with Friends for Asia

 Project Fee Does Not Include

-• Travel to/from Home and Chiang Mai (airfare, train tickets, etc.)
+• Travel to/from Home and Bangkok (airfare, train tickets, etc.)

 • International Medical Insurance